Non-Markovian dynamics of generation of bound states in the continuum via single-photon scattering: Introduction

-In this Letter, we propose a method to effectively populate a two-qubit BIC in the non-Markovian regime, in the one-excitation sector, by sending \textit{one} photon on the qubits in their ground states.
-As depicted in Figure~\ref{fig:scheme}, we bypass the aforementioned roadblock by suppressing the emitter-photon interaction until the incident photon wavefront travels the whole distance between qubits.
-Screening the qubit from the photon in a negligible time compared with the dynamics timescales is an experimentally feasible task (see e.g.\ \cite{hoi2015probing,gasparinetti_switch}); in the described procedure, we specifically refer to the possibility of detuning the qubit transition from the resonance with the scattering photon.
-As we will show, this strategy cures the problem of the vanishing overlap between the initial-state and the bound-state photons.
+In this work, we propose a method to effectively populate a two-qubit BIC in the non-Markovian regime, by sending \textit{one} photon on the qubits in their ground states.
+The method is depicted in Fig.~\ref{fig:scheme}: in order to bypass the roadblock of the vanishing overlap between the incident photon and the BIC stationary one, we suppress the interaction until, at time $t_0$, the incident photon has traveled the whole distance between the qubits, then we quickly put them back in the dynamics.
+We specifically propose of quenching the qubit transition frequency from an initially off-resonance value to the resonant one, a task experimentally feasible in the superconducting circuit domain~\cite{gasparinetti_switch,wilson2011observation,WilsonPRL2010}.
+We will show that this strategy, called \textit{quenched detuning}, is effective in populating the BIC.
+To account for non-perturbative effects in the system dynamics in the non-Markovian regime, we employ tensor network techniques, specifically Matrix Product States (MPS), providing accurate numerical solutions in the time domain~\cite{ZollerCM,Pichler2017,guimond2017scattering, cilluffoMPO, vodenkova2023continuous, papaefstathiou2024efficienttensornetworksimulation}.

-To account for non-perturbative effects in the system dynamics, we employ tensor network techniques~\cite{ZollerCM,Pichler2017,guimond2017scattering, cilluffoMPO, vodenkova2023continuous, papaefstathiou2024efficienttensornetworksimulation}, which provide extremely accurate numerical solutions of joint emitter-field dynamics with any number of excitation and any initial state of the propagating field also in the non-Markovian regime, where GKLS master equations for the qubits cannot be derived~\cite{combes_slh_2017,GKS,L}.
-Besides not requiring any perturbative assumption, the method allows to work directly in the time domain to tackle the scattering dynamics.
-Specifically, we utilized Matrix Product States (MPS) capable of reproducing the real-time evolution of the system while accounting for time-delayed continuous quantum interactions between the two qubits in the non-Markovian regime~\cite{ZollerCM,Pichler2017,guimond2017scattering}.

-The results of our simulations demonstrate that the proposed scattering method strikingly outmatches the entanglement by relaxation as soon as the time for a photon to travel between the qubits becomes comparable with their lifetimes.
-Moreover, we show that a finite detuning value can lead to a bound state generation probability that is higher than in the ideal case of infinite detuning.